 The well-being of our students is a primary concern.
 Pupils are supported with their Social and Emotional Development through the Tutor programme and through our bespoke whole school PSHE days.
 We are very proud of the pastoral support and care that we offer to our students.
 Students are monitored closely and can access support through their Tutor, Key worker (where applicable), Head of House and member/s of the Student Services/SEND team.

-If you have any questions, concerns or would like to find out more information in relation to Special Educational Needs and Disabilities at Churchill Academy please contact: Mrs Nicky Moon, SENDCo.
+If you have any questions, concerns or would like to find out more information in relation to Special Educational Needs and Disabilities at Churchill Academy please contact our SENCo, Mrs Nicky Moon.

 We look forward to working in partnership with you to ensure your child's success at Churchill Academy and beyond.